A little French style on this round side table makeover.

-Figures. ;) Could have saved myself a couple of hours.
+Figures. ;) Could have saved me a couple of hours.

 I’m not sure what I’ll do with it yet but it will be on the blog at some point.

 OH…and it still had an old record on it.
-How cool it that???
+How cool is that???